Some local businesses concerned about supply chain ahead of styrofoam ban

 Scavio says issues with the global supply chain are already making it difficult to find certain containers, something he fears could be exacerbated in the aftermath of the ban, “I’m worried about can I get containers?
 I had to scramble this past week and it’s the last thing I want to be worrying about right now,” he said, hoping the state considers delaying the restriction until supply chain issues ease.

-But while there are concerns over getting product in, New York State Restaurant Association Director Dominick Purnomo hopes the new ban won’t have any impact.
+But while there are concerns over getting products in, New York State Restaurant Association Director Dominick Purnomo hopes the new ban won’t have any impact.

 “Hopefully people have had plenty of time to prepare, hopefully order ahead, change any processes that, if they are still using styrofoam, they can find ways around it,” he said.